daviddawson/uberany/README.md

 * You need to specify the *working name* of the container and the **SSH path** to the git repo you want to clone from.
 * This process assumes that the correct ssh public/private keys are installed in all the right places for the repo you are accessing.
 * Only ports 3000, 8080 & 80 are exposed by Docker.
 If you want to open others, you will need to modify the Dockerfile prior to building the Container.
+* You still need to map the ports when you start the Container!
 * Remember 'localhost' won't work - you will need the Container IP!